CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: json_doc -> json path

-  Alias operator for JSON_EXTRACT with 2 arguments, having the json_doc argument constrained to be a column.
+  Alias operator for JSON_EXTRACT with two arguments, having the json_doc argument constrained to be a column.
   Raises an error if the json path is NULL or invalid.
   Returns NULL if it is applied on a NULL json_doc argument.